machinat/sociably/website/blog/2021-07-30-announce-draft.md

   A great app ships real features to users, instead of just being fancy.

-Below we'll show you the amazing solutions that Machinat framework provide.
-Which help you make best chatbot apps on these three aspects.
+Below we'll show you how Machinat framework can help to make best chatbot apps on these three aspects.

 ### Programmable UI

-Before introducing the way building UIs in Machinat, let's take a peek about the main stream way:
+Before diving deeper, let's take a peek of the main stream way to build a chatbot:

 <div></div>

-As you can see, the most popular frameworks/tools go for no-code solutions.
-Though it's easier for non-developer users to get started with, there could be some serious problems:
+The most popular tools go for no-code solutions, which is easier for non-developer users to get started.
+But the approach can lead some serious problems:

-- It's hard to make dynamic messages content.
-You can only make very limited variations.
-- The dialog flows are not flexible enough, and you can't modularize them as well.
-It's almost impossible to build very complex dialog and logic.
+1. Very limited message formats.
+2. Inflexible message content.
+2. Very poor and rigid conversation logic.
+3. Not modularizable nor scalable.

-And here are our answer to them: **Messages View** and the **Dialog Script**.
+That's why we believe the best app can only be built with programming framework.
+And here are our answer to build chat UI: **Expression View** and the **Dialog Script**.

-### Messages View
+### Expression View

-In Machinat you build the **view**
+Chat is a view!

 ### Dialog Script